-transparency as a basis for sustainability
+transparency as a foundation for sustainability

 We will not say that we have the highest quality coffee.
 Yes, we could buy a +€1000/kg Panama Geisha and the quality would be superb.
 Instead, our coffees are tailored to your demand.
 For example: an office does not need a 90+ SCA scoring coffee just like you do not eat a Wagyu steak for lunch every day.
 For your private label in a specialty coffee bar, however, highest quality levels are desired.

 What the producers need is a proper price for the quality they (can) deliver.
 We make impact if we manage to buy those coffees that usually have to be sold locally at too low prices, but are still of a higher quality than commodity.

 We strive for an optimal roast profile for your taste, brew method and the quality of the coffee.